jcostateixeira/riziv-medication-record/input/pagecontent/example10.md

-## The recording of non-medication aka pharmaceutical products
+## Example 10.
+The recording of non-medication aka pharmaceutical products

 This example shows the capture of non-medication products.
 This is important because some of these products are known to interact with some pharmaceutical products.